spacebanana420/tanuki/README.md

 * Scala 3 or Java 11 or later (unless running the native Linux binary)
 * FFmpeg (optional, for screen recording, video playback and screenshot functionality)
 * FFplay (optional, for viewing video and images)
+  * FFplay comes with FFmpeg for most platforms

 Tanuki's OS support extends to all operating systems with WINE support + Windows.